 After all your adventures you’re going to want to eat – and fortunately you’re spoiled for choice in the Sooke area.
 About 25 minutes outside of Sooke I’d recommend a stop at Point-no-Point Resort for lunch or dinner.
 Closer to Sooke is Shirley Delicious, a perfect stop for great coffee and a light lunch.

 In Sooke visit the Copper Room at the Sooke Harbour House for bistro inspired food.
 Or make reservations and enjoy a fine dining experience with views of their amazing gardens and the Juan de Fuca Strait.
-The West Coast Grill at the Prestige Oceanfront Resort also serves delicious food; cue the memorable fresh wild salmon with barley risotto.

-And if you have a giant appetite head to local favourite, Mom’s Cafe, housed in a 60’s style diner for delicious home cooking.
+And if you have a giant appetite head to local favourite, Mom’s Café, housed in a 60’s style diner for delicious home cooking.
 Their soups are awesome!
 Save room for one of their gargantuan made-for-sharing slices of fresh-baked pie.